 How to Build Your Own System

-Gather Your Materials: You’ll need two 2x10x12s, one 2x10x6 for the width (you’ll be cutting this one in half), a couple 2x6x8s (for the base underneath), and some cinder blocks for the wood box to sit on.
+Gather Your Materials: You’ll need two 2x10x12s, one 2x10x6 for the width (you’ll be cutting this one up for the sides), a couple 2x6x8s (for the base underneath), and some cinder blocks for the wood box to sit on.
 Get a pond liner that’s at least 6 feet longer than the length of your system (to account for the sides and have some wiggle room).
 You’ll also need two untreated 2x4x12s and one 2x4x6 for the edges, polystyrene foam boards for the rafts (theses are sold as project boards at most hardware stores), and a whole lot of net cups (I’ll let you do the math on that one).
 Oh, and don’t forget the air pump and everything needed to oxygenate the system!

 Pick a Good Spot: Location matters!
 Choose a spot that gets plenty of sunlight and is free from falling debris like leaves.
 Keep in mind where you’ll run your power from, since you’ll be using an air pump (or water pump for circulation).